 You may register until 30th day before each election at the close of business.
 Registrations received after the deadline before each election will be processed after the election.

-Do I need my new BLUE voter card can I vote at Early Voting or on Election Day?
+Do I need my new GREEN voter card when I vote at Early Voting or on Election Day?

 You do not need your voter card to vote during early voting or on Election Day.
 YOU MUST HAVE A TENNESSEE STATE OR FEDERALLY ISSUED PHOTO ID TO VOTE.
 The voter registration card does not exempt you from having a Photo ID to vote.
 You can vote without a voter registration card but not without a photo ID.